 When working with any client, I aim to ensure their website features the most up-to-date information.
 At the beginning of any job, you should consider the time and energy it takes to maintain the site.
 You should not just worry about the initial build but updating your site monthly or quarterly.

 Let’s start diving into the pros and cons of each website building platform, beginning with Wix.

 What is Wix?

-Wix is one of the most widely used website builders on the market and deserves a second look.
+Wix is one of the market’s most widely used website builders and deserves a second look.
 Wix has hundreds (and possibly even thousands) of website templates.
 You can search for templates based on your business’ industry and the look and feel you want.

 Is It Easy To Get Started on Wix?

 The start-up time between typing ‘wix.com,’ pressing enter, and building my site was roughly 5 minutes.
 After you register and confirm your e-mail address, Wix asks you a series of questions.
-The questions are simple and are the same that a web designer would ask you.
+The questions are simple, and the same as a web designer would ask you.

 Some of the questions include, “what industry are you in?” “do you want to sell products online?”.
 I liked that Wix positioned these questions upfront and in ordinary language.
 After you answer the questionnaire to the best of your knowledge, they will show you all the website designs that fit your needs.

-I love any website builder that helps the user narrow down the hundreds of options.
+I love any website builder that helps users narrow down the hundreds of options.
 All themes offered to you at the end of the questionnaire will help you reach your goals.
 By narrowing down the options, you are less likely to get discouraged by decision fatigue.
-I don’t want you to give up and quit before you get started, and I like Wix for this feature.
+I don’t want you to give up and quit before you start, and I like Wix for this feature.

 How much does Wix cost?